dbredvick/drewb-tech/src/pages/posts/2019-08-13-systems-not-quarterly-goals.md

 ...

 Now it’s the end of the quarter. **Congrats**!
 You accomplished one of your goals but fell short in the other two.
 How do you feel?
-If the answer is *”ehhhh*”, it might be because this system isn’t for you.
+If the answer is *”ehhhh*”, it might be because chasing goals isn’t for you.

 ### The problem with goal setting